-With the z/OS option, you can manage TCP/IP resources through z/OS Communications Server IP.
+You can manage TCP/IP resources through z/OS Communications Server IP.
 For example, you can use z/OS Communications Server IP to issue PING and TRACERTE commands.
 Also, you can manage Telnet and FTP sessions connecting to your z/OS system.
 Use the connection management function to display connection information, to determine connection status, and, if necessary, to take corrective actions.
 You can issue SNMP requests (for example, GET), enable TCP/IP tracing, monitor resources for specific performance thresholds, and automate and monitor critical sockets.